 1. Report on the Financial Statements

-We have audited the accompanying financial statements of Noesis Industries Ltd (thecompany) which comprise the balance sheet as at 31st March 2015 thestatement of Profit and Loss; the Cash Flow Statement for the year then ended and asummary of the significant accounting policies and other explanatory information.
+We have audited the accompanying financial statements of Noesis Industries Limited(the Company') which comprise the Balance Sheet as at March 31 2017 and theStatement of Profit and Loss and the Cash Flow Statement for the year then ended and asummary of significant accounting policies and other explanatory information.

-2. Managements Responsibility for the Financial Statements
+2. Management's responsibility for the Financial Statements

-3. Auditors responsibility
+3. Auditors Responsibility

 Our responsibility is to express an opinion on these financial statements based on ouraudit.

-An audit involves performing procedures to obtain audit evidence about the amounts andthe disclosures in the financial statements.
+An audit involves performing procedures to obtain audit evidence about the amounts anddisclosures in the financial statements.
 The procedures selected depend on the auditor'sjudgment including the assessment of the risks of material misstatement of the financialstatements whether due to fraud or error.
-In making those risk assessments the auditorconsiders internal control relevant to the company's preparation of thefinancial statements that give a true and fair view in order to design audit procedures that areappropriate in the circumstances.
-An audit also includes evaluating the appropriateness of the accounting policies used and the reasonableness of the accounting estimates made byCompanies directors as well as evaluating the overall presentation of the financialstatements.
+In making those risk assessments the auditorconsiders internal control relevant to the Company's preparation of the financialstatements that give true and fair view in order to design audit procedures that areappropriate in the circumstances.
+An audit also includes evaluating the appropriateness ofaccounting policies used and the reasonableness of the accounting estimates made byCompanies directors as well as evaluating the overall presentation of the financialstatements.

 4. Basis for Qualified Opinion

-(a) Note No. 26.12 Regarding the financial statements of the company being prepared ona going concern basis notwithstanding the fact that operations have been discontinuedLoss of Rs.1068.88 Lacs has been incurred during the year net worth is minus Rs.23611.26 Lacs and defaults towards repayment of dues to banks and financial institutionare of Rs.
-21925.19 Lacs with no revival activity till date and norestructuring/sattlement by/with the lenders.
+(i) Note No. 22.11 Regarding the financial statements of the company being prepared ona going concern basis notwithstanding the fact that there are no operations Loss ofRs.76.12 Lacs has been incurred during the year net worth is minus Rs.
+23877.15 Lacs anddefaults towards repayment of dues to banks and financial institution are of Rs.
+21915.19Lacs with no sign of revival.
 We are of the opinion that there is no feasibility for thecompany to carry on as a going concern.

 5. Qualified Opinion